Choosing a governing law in trade finance transactions

 Governing law and jurisdiction clauses – Importance in international financial transactions

-In practice, these clauses do not become an issue unless an international dispute arise between the parties.
-In brief, it is only once a question cannot be answered by examining the contract that a recourse to the parties’ choice of law is needed.
-However, it is of crucial importance for the parties to determine a law and a jurisdiction during the negotiation of the contract, in order to achieve certainty in their financial relationship.
-In fact, parties know what law is likely to be applied in resolving legal issues regarding their rights and obligations under the contract, allowing them to analyse and anticipate their legal position.
-On the contrary, where parties omit to insert a governing law clause, complex legal rules exist by which the f-governing law of the contract is determined.
-When the courts will decide on a choice of law issue, they have two options:
+In practice, these clauses do not become an issue unless an international dispute arises between the parties.
+In essence, it is only once a question cannot be clearly answered by examining the contract that a recourse to the parties’ choice of law is needed and relevant.
+However, it is of utmost importance for the parties to determine a law and a jurisdiction during the negotiation phase of the contract, in order to prevent uncertainty in their financial relationship.
+In fact, parties can gain insight into how legal issues pertaining to their rights and obligations under the contract will be resolved, allowing them to analyse and anticipate their legal position.
+On the other hand, in cases where a governing clause is omitted, complex legal rules exist by which the governing law of the contract is determined.
+When the courts are faced with a choice of law issue, they have two options:

 - The law of the forum (lex fori)